 In 1974, along with more than a third of his IIT colleagues, Sankar moved to the United States, never to live in India again.
 He was turning away from engineering as well, and longed to pursue an MBA, but funds weren’t available, so he entered a graduate program in engineering.

 There is what you learn in school and there is what life throws at you.
 My husband’s first job in America was strictly technical.
 But after that, he rose into management and, for over twenty years, he has been a kind of ambassador for 3M, facilitating relationships between government officials, customers, and 3M subsidiary staff worldwide, and managing operations in two countries, Costa Rica and Turkey.

-Do each of us get our own pathway-revealing experience?
-I wouldn’t receive mine for several decades.
+Does every person have an experience that reveals their ideal path in life?
+I wouldn’t have mine for several decades.
 But we were okay, because Sankar knew his way.
 And his logarithms.